Defensible Documentation:

 Content Disclosure: This course does not focus solely on any specific product or service.

-EDUCATIONAL CREDIT: Upon completion of the course, a certificate of attendance for 3 contact hours of educational activity (3 CEUs or 0.3 CEUs depending on how your Practice Act determines CEUs in your state) will be awarded to registrants upon completion of the seminar.
+EDUCATIONAL CREDIT: A certificate of attendance for 3 contact hours of educational activity (3 CEUs or 3.0 CEUs depending on how your Practice Act determines CEUs in your state) will be awarded to registrants upon completion of the Recorded Webinar.

 This course is not approved by ASHA or Board of Certification.
 Any reference to or mention of state rules or regulations concerning continuing education requirements are true and accurate to the best of our knowledge at the time of print.
 If you have questions, please contact your board or regulating body.

-If you do not see your state listed, please give our office a call at 877 794 7328.
+If you do not see your state listed here, please email us at greatseminars@aol.com or give us a call at 877 794 7328.